po1sigala/live/01-Class-Content/04-Web-APIs/01-Activities/28-Stu_Mini-Project/README.md

 ### Specifications

-* When a user presses down on a letter key, the user's guess should be captured as a key event.
+* When a user presses a letter key, the user's guess should be captured as a key event.

-* When a user correctly guesses a letter, the corresponding blank `_` should be replaced by the letter.
-For example, if the user correctly selects `a`, then `a _ _ a _ ` should appear.
+* When a user correctly guesses a letter, the corresponding blank "_" should be replaced by the letter.
+For example, if the user correctly selects "a", then "a _ _ a _" should appear.

 * When a user wins or loses a game, a message should appear and the timer should stop.